-Science is the investigation of universe.
-It is a learning, which can be soundly clarified.
-It is a sorted out collection of learning and data.
-Everything is set deliberately in its circle.
-Science finds and examines the things as well as deciphers them experimentally.
-Our perspectives and pondering our general surroundings and ourselves are moulded by the new and propelled disclosures of science.
+Keywords: Trends, science education, female enrolment, Bannu, KPK the new and propelled disclosures of science.
 Today science has revolutionized our lives.
 Our reality is altered by the new revelations and progression in this field.
 The headways and disclosures changed our way of life.
 It appears we cannot make even a stride without it.
 Science has extraordinary commitment to our industry with great quality items, expanded rural yields, water system framework, recorded of solution, and interchanges.
 It is a direct result of the headway of science that today we have quick method for correspondences and data.
 Individuals are educated inside a flicker of an eye about any occurrence or news from the other corner of the world.